mtlynch/mtlynch.io/content/notes/designing-the-ideal-bootstrapped-business/index.md

 - The ideal self-funded business is a "cash machine."
   - The business has a predictable way to make profit every month.
 - 20% of people in the conference audience would make $10k the following month if they invested zero work into their business.
-- Goal of self-funded business should earn at least $10k/month in revenue per founder.
+- Goal of self-funded business: earn at least $10k/month in revenue per founder.
   - _\[**Ed**: He says "revenue" but I suspect he means "profit"\]_

 ## [Revenue model](https://youtu.be/otbnC2zE2rw?t=202)